EHRs qualify for a full review if they:

 It’s a Good Choice For Practices That: Are considering a full-featured EHR/Practice Management system

 TherapyAppointment 2.0 arrived in 2019 and has been under continued development since.
 It was a significant task to update the previous version of TherapyAppointment and the results are impressive.
 TherapyAppointment was one of the first applications in this market that serves solo and group behavioral health private practices.
 They have long had one of the most feature-rich solutions available.
-By the time, EHR adoption was ramping up however, the original TherapyAppointment interface had been showing its age.
-Their team has been hard at work re-building the system from the ground up and the results are impressive.
 Now their impressive set of features and functionality are accompanied by a clean, user-friendly interface!

-TherapyAppointment also took this opportunity to add to their set of features.
+During the update, TherapyAppointment took the opportunity to add to their set of features.
 There are too many to list here, but one of note is the addition of Two-Factor Authentication (link).
 In many ways, their new interface makes features that were previously available “like new” as they’ve become much more accessible and user-friendly.
 The Dashboard does a great job of providing the most important information at a glance, on one screen.
-The client portal allows for scheduling, secure messaging, payment of invoices, signing of documents and more.
+The client portal allows for scheduling, secure messaging, payment of invoices, completion and signing of documents and more.
 Of special note, TherapyAppointment purports to allow for the electronic filing of claims under more than one NPI.
 Some competitors only allow for filing under a single NPI.
 This can be problematic for some group practices where not all providers are on the same contracts/panels.
 TherapyAppointment says this is covered in their system.
 TherapyAppointment also sports a very flexible scheduling system allowing clinicians to set up avaiability based on types of appointments (i.e. in office vs. telehealth) and to set exceptions.
 Appointments for new clients can be identified quickly based on a few criteria, even in large practices.

 Similar articles you might be interested in!